MartinPacker/Db2-DDF-Analysis-Tool/README.md

 Reporting jobs, obviously need to point to the right "database" input data sets.

-Note again the need to use the edited name for `DSN=<HLQ>.<QUAL2>.PMSERV.CTL(DDFIDSYM)` to map the database data sets.
+Note again the need to use the edited name for `DSN=<HLQ>.<QUAL2>.CTL(DDFIDSYM)` to map the database data sets.

 **Pro Tip:** You can concatenate your own symbols deck after this symbols file.
 Generally I use inline symbols, but you can "harden" them in a file of your own.

-You will need to allocate a report data set.
+You will need to allocate a report data set - for reports that cover **all** the Db2 subsystems.
 It should be a PDS(E) with a LRECL of at least 4096 and a RECFM of VB.

 Here's a sample JCL step to allocate the reporting data set.